 Here are some things for you to consider when planning your gifting this year:

 Who is the recipient?

-It’s critical when planning your business gifting strategy to know who it is you’re gifting to.
+It’s critical when planning your business gifting strategy to know WHO it is you’re gifting to.
 Do your clients fall into the executive category?
-Are they mostly golfers?
-Is it an even mix of men and women?
+Or would you consider them mid-level purchasers?
+Are they mostly men?
+Mostly women?
 How old are they?
 These demographics will lead you to making the perfect gifting purchase.
 The most personal gifts always win.
 Make sure to include a handwritten note instead of a printed card.
 Those types of details go a long way.

 Why are we gifting again?

 Business gifting doesn’t have to only happen during the holiday season.
 Some of the most effective gifts are sent out during slow seasons when your customer least expects it.
 Have you considered sending out a mother’s day and father’s day gift to your clients?
 Has your client recently won an award?
 The why behind your gift can influence what it is and when you send it.

 Wait, so when should I send the gift?